Cooper Triples in Attractive Three-Component Fermions: Implication for Hadron-Quark Crossover

 {Equation} (\ref{eq:t3-3d}) indicates that {a} bound {trimer} state {can} appear {at $\nu_{\rm R}\simeq0$}, {while} the three-body coupling can be changed by tuning $\nu_{\rm R}$ as in the case of the magnetic Feshbach resonance {in which} the renormalized closed channel molecular energy is tuned~\cite{ChinS}.

-{In one dimension,} the present coupled channel model can be reduced to the single-channel model {as described} in Eq.~(\ref{eq:H}) when $V_{\rm at}$ {and $\nu$ become} sufficiently large {in such a way as to keep $V_{\rm at}^2/\nu$ finite.
+{In one dimension,} the present coupled channel model can be reduced to the single-channel model when $V_{\rm at}$ {and $\nu$ become} sufficiently large {in such a way as to keep $V_{\rm at}^2/\nu$ finite.
 In fact}, $T_3(P,\Omega_+)$ is given by

 {which reduces to} Eq.~(\ref{eq:t3-1d}) {when one sets $g_3=-V_{\rm at}^2/\nu$ and $|\nu| \gg |\Omega_+-P^2/(6m)|$.}